-Historian of women and gender, passionate pedagogue, doing history digitally.
+Historian of women and gender, passionate pedagogue, doing history in public.

-For over twenty years, I have written about feminist activism and social change.
+For over thirty years, I have written about feminist activism and social change.
 In 2012 I started working in the digital humanities.
+My recent work focuses on local history, history pedagogy, and the intersections of landscape and history.

 I sit on the American Historical Association’s Digital History Working Group and serve on the Journal of Women’s History editorial board.